Accessibility Advisory Committee>

 - To provide advice to Council with respect to the accessibility for persons with disabilities to a municipal building, structure, premises and transit.

 - To promote awareness about accessibility issues within Tillsonburg, to identify where barriers exist within the Town, and provide advice to Council on how barriers can be removed.

 View a copy of the Accessibility Advisory Committee Terms of Reference.

-The Tillsonburg Accessibility Advisory Committee shall be comprised of seven members, including one member of Town Council and six members of the public, with a maximum of nine members in total.
+The Tillsonburg Accessibility Advisory Committee shall be comprised of seven members, including one member of Town Council and six members of the public, with a maximum of twelve members in total.

 Legislation stipulates that a majority of Committee members must self-identify as a person with a disability.

 Agenda and Minutes

 The purpose of the Town of Tillsonburg Accessibility Achievement Award is to recognize the outstanding achievements of individuals, organizations, schools and owners of businesses in Tillsonburg, which have helped to reduce and/or eliminate barriers for persons with disabilities, helping to strengthen our community and promote accessibility awareness.